-5.5.3.
-No marketing and branding claims can be made by the end-user (user of biochar) that the underlying physical product (biochar) is a carbon sink, when the decoupled CO_2 removal certificate has been sold to and accounted by another stakeholder not re-associated with the underlying physical product.
-The proof can be an offtake agreement, documentation of the sale or shipment of the product, indicating the procedures for claiming the CO_2 removal certificate.
+No marketing and branding claims can be made by the end-user (user of biochar) that the underlying 5.5.3. physical product (biochar) is a carbon sink, when the decoupled CO2 removal certificate has been sold to and accounted by another stakeholder not re-associated with the underlying physical product.
+The proof can be an offtake agreement, documentation of the sale or shipment of the product, indicating the procedures for claiming utdated.
+Visit Puro earth for our rent version the CO2 removal certificate.